near/community/meetings/rpc-wg.md

-# Contracts Work Group Agenda and Notes
+# RPC Work Group Agenda and Notes
 This thread contains agenda and/or summary of the regular RPC sync meeting.
 Please propose agenda items through the PRs and Issues.

 # 09.07.2020